Healthdirect Free Australian health advice you can count on.

 The bacteria can damage almost any part of your body including your:

-This can happen many years after your original infection.
+This can happen many years after you were first infected with syphilis.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.